jodelajo/jodelajo/README.md

 <br />

 ---
-- 🌱 I’m currently learning Nuxt, Vue and VUEX to expand my skills.
+- 🌱 I’m currently learning Laravel and PHP to expand my skills and become a more full-stack developer.
 - 📫 How to reach me: visit https://jodelajo.nl for more information and how to contact me.
 Or just email me jodelajo@gmail.com.